 His disappearance helped spawn a national movement to raise awareness of missing children, including the then-novel approach of putting an image of the child’s face on thousands of milk cartons.

-According to police, in the years following Etan’s disappearance, Hernandez told a family member and others that he had “done a bad thing” and killed a child in New York.
-He voluntarily left New Jersey on Wednesday night with detectives to travel to Manhattan and the building, currently an optical business.
+In the years after Etan’s disappearance, Hernandez told a family member and others that he had “done a bad thing” and killed a child in New York, police said.

 While the motive remained unclear, Kelly described it as a crime of opportunity and said Hernandez was remorseful.